A graphical framework for interpretable correlation matrix models: Simulation Studies

-This section provides three applications for the proposed approach for correlation matrices derived from graphs.
-We show how the methods can be used to identify a potential correlation structure, how it extends to a multivariate conditional autoregressive model for disease mapping and how it applies to longitudinal simulated datasets with multiple random effects.
-We define the model, as follows.
-For response variables $\pmb y_{ij}, i = 1,2,\dots,n \quad \text{and} \quad j = 1,2,\dots,p$ define the joint distribution through the univariate conditionals as
+This section provides two simulation studies for multivariate longitudinal data with 2 and 4 longitudinal markers \cite{verbeke2014analysis, bandyopadhyay2011review}.
+We define the model as follows: For response variables $\pmb y_{ij}, i = 1,2,\dots,n \quad \text{and} \quad j = 1,2,\dots,p$ define the joint distribution through the univariate conditionals as

-where the linear predictors $\pmb\eta$ connects the responses $\pmb y$ to the covariates $\pmb Z$ and $\pmb u$ through fixed effects $\pmb\beta$ and random effects $\pmb A$, respectively, as follows:
+where the linear predictors $\pmb\eta$ connects the responses $\pmb y$ to the covariates $\pmb X$ and $\pmb Z$ through fixed effects $\pmb\beta$ and random effects $\pmb b$, respectively, as follows:

-where we assume Gaussian priors for $\pmb\beta$ and $\pmb u$ with sparse precision matrices.
-Consider the stacked vector $\mm{x} = (\pmb\beta, \pmb u)$ as the random latent field, then $\pi(\mm{x})$ is a multivariate Gaussian density with a precision matrix composed by the structure of the various effects.
+where we assume Gaussian priors for $\pmb\beta$ and $\pmb b$ with sparse precision matrices.
+Consider the stacked vector $\mm{x} = (\pmb\beta, \pmb b)$ as the random latent field, then $\pi(\mm{x})$ is a multivariate Gaussian density with a precision matrix composed by the structure of the various effects.
 All the models were estimated with \textbf{R-INLA}\cite{rue2009approximate,Rue2017,art703}.